 This group of white collar workers tends to earn a higher range of salary than manual laborers, and is more likely to be paid a monthly salary than an hourly wage.
 The formal dress code associated with a white collar worker may be somewhat higher than for other career positions.

 Each of them currently has a large number of employees and promises to add more white collar workers than most other jobs.
-Below is the list of best and high paying white collar occupations for skilled and professional job seekers.
+Below is the list of best and high-paying white collar occupations for skilled and professional job seekers.

-List of Top 20 White Collar Jobs
+List of Top 20 White Collar Jobs in 2023

 1. Sales Manager

+Sales manager is one of the highest paid white collar jobs.
 A white collar job with a physical burden level, good work-life balance and solid prospects to improve, get promoted and earn a higher salary would make many employees happy.

 A sales manager is an attractive and lucrative white collar career option.
 Sales managers establish and create strategies for achieving sales targets.
-They act as the leaders of the sales operation for a business, directing the efforts of collogues, representatives and cooperating with production, marketing and other departments to maximize sales potential.
+They act as the leaders of the sales operation for a business, directing the efforts of collogues, and representatives and cooperating with production, marketing and other departments to maximize sales potential.

 A sales manager is the person responsible for leading and directing a sales group.
-A sales manager’s duties often include creating a sales plan, assigning sales areas, setting sales quotas, mentoring the sales representatives, assigning sales training, analyzing sales data, and hiring and firing salesperson.
+A sales manager’s duties often include creating a sales plan, assigning sales areas, setting sales quotas, mentoring the sales representatives, assigning sales training, analyzing sales data, and hiring and firing salespersons.

 - Education Required: Bachelor’s degree in sales and marketing